autonity/docs.autonity.org/concepts/architecture/index.md

 To learn more about the concept see [Staking rewards and distribution](/concepts/staking/#staking-rewards-and-distribution) and [Staking accounts](/concepts/staking/#staking-accounts).

-Inflation rewards accumulate from the Newton inflation mechanism and are awarded for Newton stake token that has been delegated to validators in the consensus committee.
+Inflation rewards accumulate from the [Newton Inflation Mechanism](/concepts/protocol-assets/newton/#total-supply-and-newton-inflation) and are awarded for Newton stake token that has been delegated to validators in the consensus committee.
 The emissions are:

 - Computed for stake bonded to the consensus committee members according to the Newton [inflation mechanism](/glossary/#inflation-mechanism) (note inflation rewards are _only_ earned for stake actively securing the network - stake delegations to validators that _are not_ in the current consensus committee _will not_ earn inflation rewards).
 - The Newton inflation emission is minted from the [inflation reserve](/glossary/#inflation-mechanism) and [automatically bonded](/glossary/#autobond).
 Block _base fees_ are added to the rewards pool and distributed at the end of the epoch.

-To learn more about the concept see [Total supply and newton inflation ](/concepts/protocol-assets/newton/#total-supply-and-newton-inflation) in the [Newton](/concepts/protocol-assets/newton) concept.
+To learn more about the concept see [Total supply and Newton inflation ](/concepts/protocol-assets/newton/#total-supply-and-newton-inflation) in the [Newton](/concepts/protocol-assets/newton) concept.

 ### Autonity Accountability Contract
-The contract implementing the accountability fault detection (AFD) protocol extensions, including primitives for misbehaviour accusations, proving innocence against an accusation, proven faults, slashing, and jailing.
+The contract implementing the Accountability Fault Detection (AFD) protocol extensions, including primitives for misbehaviour accusations, proving innocence against an accusation, proven faults, slashing, and jailing.

 The contract stores [protocol configuration](/concepts/afd/#protocol-configuration) parameters used to compute slashing penalties.
 Contract functions are called by validators whilst participating in the AFD protocol to: